iamvery/testing-workshop/doc/WORKSHOP.md

 This is an interactive tutorial that will guide you in realizing a new feature with tests.
 You should already have the app bootstrapped by following the [preparation guide][prep-guide].

+To help orient you in the material, there are a few conventions used.

+> ✍️ **WRITE!**

+When you see this, it's your turn.
+Take a few moments to try and find the solution to the current problem.
+If you feel stuck or short on patience, continue after the break and complete the implementation.
+We'll work each section aloud together after folks have had a chance to do it themselves.

+> 👂 **LISTEN!**

+When you see this, it's my turn.
+Hopefully I'll have something interesting/useful/humorous (pick two) to say about the section.

+Hope you enjoy it!

 # Pinster

 Just as a reminder of what you learned in the [prepation guide][prep-guide], Pinster is a link-pinning app.
 The app is started in development mode with the command `bin/rails server`.